 Some sons of former NBA players, such as Stephen Curry and Klay Thompson, easily broke into the league and accomplished far more than their fathers did at the professional level.
-On the flipside, there are sons of former players who aspire to be like their fathers but haven’t been able to break through yet.
-This is the case with Dwyane Wade and his 23-year-old son, Zaire.
+On the flipside though, there are sons of former players who aspire to be like their fathers but haven’t been able to break through yet.
+The second one is exactly the case with 23-year-old Zaire Wade, who is the son of Dwyane Wade.

 Advertisement